adammoss/AxiCAMB/README.rst

 This is a modified version of CAMB that implements the `Passaglia and Hu method <https://arxiv.org/abs/2201.10238>`_ for ultra-light axions.

+A demo script showing the main features compared to previous fluid based approaches is in progress.

 ===================
 CAMB
 ===================